What Makes Weed Turn Purple?

 Anthocyanins are pigments that can appear red, purple, blue, or black, depending on their pH.
 They are a type of flavonoid, which are molecules that develop in plant tissues as a result of chemical reactions.
 Anthocyanins are found in many plants, including blueberries, raspberries, black rice, flowers, and cannabis.
 In cannabis plants, the presence of anthocyanins is responsible for the coloration of purple strains.
 These pigments form during the final stage of a cannabis plant's flowering period, when the levels of chlorophyll begin to decrease.
 In strains with high levels of these pigments, the purple coloration becomes more pronounced as the plant matures.

 It's an Antioxidant

-While anthocyanin is responsible for the purple color in some cannabis plants, that isn't the only role that it plays.
-Anthocyanin also has evolutionary benefits for plants and health benefits for people.
-In fact, anthocyanin is an antioxidant, which means it can boost overall immune system and bodily health in humans.
+In addition to causing purple coloration in some cannabis plants, anthocyanin also has evolutionary benefits for plants and health benefits for people.
+It's an antioxidant, which means it can improve overall immune system and bodily health in humans.